JerilynFranz/python-env-bootstrap/README.rst

 Why not just use `pip -r requirements.txt`?
 -------------------------------------------

-1. It may not work at all depending on a user's already existing environment.
-Depending on their system, the version of Python installed, the version of pip on their system, pre-existing and possibly conflicting module requirements from other projects, it can easily fail.
-It is simple, but not very robust in the face of the diversity of systems that developers use.
-It can easily become a case of 'well, it works on *my* system...'.
-While it *sounds* simple, in practice it can be much less so.
-2. If it **DOES** work, it may mess up their existing local user or even system environment so that things other than your project now have problems.
-3. It is simply cleaner to not 'dirty up' a developer's environment with every package from every project they've worked on ever used.
-It tries to be a 'good neighbor' by not installing things at all if they already meet the requirements and automatically installing stuff into a virtual environment if they do need stuff installed.
-4. If you make `uv` one of your configured dependencies the script automatically installs it first and then uses `uv` to install everything else much faster than `pip` itself does.

 In some degree it is just a matter of taste.

 I like the 'run exactly one thing' to completely setup an environment approach.
 Using requirements.txt takes running *at least* three things to do it